SHARE

 There are several steps and considerations required to obtain permission to build at Snowshoe.
 Below is a general outline of those steps, as well as potential outcomes:

-I Don’t Want to Buy Land, Only to Find Out Lather That I Can’t Build On It!
+I Don’t Want to Buy Land, Only to Find Out Later That I Can’t Build On It!

 Recognizing that a buyer could be potentially be spending a lot of money only to find out that they cannot build, we highly recommend that clients who want to submit an offer on a land parcel should mandate, through their realtor, that the offer includes a critical contingency: the sale’s completion is expressly contingent upon the successful outcome of a comprehensive salamander/environmental inspection.
 This prudent measure not only safeguards your potential investment but also ensures that the land’s ecological integrity aligns with your aspirations and the community’s environmental standards.
 By emphasizing this contingency, buyers can proceed with confidence, knowing they are making a well-informed decision that secures their interests and respects the delicate balance of Snowshoe’s unique ecosystem.